dortania/Wireless-Buyers-Guide/misc/intel.md

 # Where's my Intel Wifi?!?

-So it's an interesting time, we're finally getting tranction on an Intel Wifi kext for macOS.
+So it's an interesting time, we're finally getting traction on an Intel Wifi kext for macOS.
 While not finished and much to be done, you can check the progress here:

 * [AppleIntelWifi on MacOS](https://intelwifi.0xcc.pw/)